webqit/webqit-community.docs/oohtml/README.md

 </div>
 ```

-And we can render values from the global scope or from the element itself.
+And we can render values from the global scope or from properties of the element itself.

 ```html
 <body>